-The high linear correlation (the coefficient of determination $R^2 = 0.793$; Figure 13) between the areas of freshwater plumes estimated from the optical signature with nLw555>1.3 mW cm-2 μm-1 sr-1 and the nLw555 index averaged over the entire San Pedro Basin zone (33.47°N-33.79°N; 118.4°W-117.7°W) suggests that the total value of nLw555 averaged over this study area (~35x65 km) can be used to estimate plume size in time-series analysis.
-Such a high correlation provides promise for using lower resolution remote sensing to retrospectively study plume dynamics.
-In this work, we estimated the plume areas from high-resolution (1-km) satellite images, which is a time- and labor-intensive process.
-For future time-series analysis of freshwater plumes in this area, we can instead use lower resolution (e.g., Level 3 SeaWiFS (9-km) and MODIS (4.5km)) Standard Mapped Images (SMI) satellite data, available through the NASA GSFC DAAC.
+The high linear correlation (the coefficient of determination $R^2=0.793$; Fig. 13a) between the areas of freshwater plumes estimated from the optical signature with nLw555>1.3 mW cm-2 μm-1 sr-1 and the nLw555 index averaged over the entire San Pedro Basin zone (33.47°N-33.79°N; 118.4°W-117.7°W) suggests that the total value of nLw555 averaged over this study area (~35 × 65 km) can be used to estimate plume size in time-series analysis.
+Such a high correlation provides promise for using lower-resolution remote sensing to retrospectively study plume dynamics.
+In this work, we estimated the plume areas from high-resolution (1.1-km)

-Processing Level 3 SMI files requires much less work than Level 1 or 2 (1-km) and the data from many areas of interest (e.g., the entire coast of southern California) can be extracted quickly from all files of the multi-year data set and then converted into a time-series, which can then be analyzed using appropriate statistical methods.
-This analysis would facilitate the statistical prediction of the effect of largescale and/or lower frequency (e.g., interannual) meteorological and oceanographic factors (e.g., El Niño) on plume size.
-However, in support of local pollution assessment activities and real-time monitoring and decision-making needs (e.g., beach closures), even higher resolution ocean color imagery in both time (e.g., sub-diurnal) and space (< 500 m) is required to adequately observe and predict eventscale plume variability and attendant ecological impacts.
+satellite images, which is a time and labor-intensive process.
+Level 3 nLw555 data processed at GSFC are highly correlated (the coefficient of determination $R^2 = 0.7833$) with Level 2 data we processed from Level 1 data using SeaDAS software.
+However, this correlation is logarithmic rather than linear (Fig. 13b; $L3 = 0.4900\ln(L2)$ + 0.7988).
+The apparent reason of this non-linearity is that in the Level 3 data all high values of nLw555, i.e., $> 1.275 \,\text{mW cm}^{-2} \,\mu\text{m}^{-1} \,\text{sr}^{-1}$ (often resulting from atmospheric correction issues), were replaced by MD.
+This should be taken into account in future time series analysis of freshwater plumes utilizing lower-resolution, e.g., Level 3 SeaWiFS (9-km) and MODIS (4.5-km) Standard Mapped Images (SMI) satellite data, available through the NASA GSFC DAAC.
+Processing Level 3 SMI files requires much less work than Level 1 or 2 (\sim 1-km) and the data from many areas of interest (e.g., the entire coast of southern California) can be extracted quickly from all files of the multi-year data set and converted into a time-series, which can then be analyzed using appropriate statistical methods.
+This analysis would facilitate the statistical prediction of the effect of large-scale and/or lower frequency (e.g., interannual) meteorological and oceanographic factors (e.g., El Niño) on plume size.
+However, in support of local pollution assessment activities and real-time monitoring and decision-making needs (e.g., beach closures), even higher resolution ocean color imagery in both time (e.g., sub-diurnal) and space ($<500 \,\mathrm{m}$) is required to adequately observe and predict eventscale plume variability and attendant ecological impacts.